cdhogan/DFT-basics/3_CO/4_dissociation/README.md

 The Lennard-Jones potential could be used to describe non-bonded interactions between CO molecules, or CO adsorption on a surface, or the long-range repulsion/attraction between atoms after the bond is broken.

 Here however we have strong covalent bond within the CO molecule.
-Thus it is better to model the dissociation potential with e.g. the Morse potential.
+Thus it is better to model the dissociation potential with e.g. the Morse potential [1].
 Like LJ, the Morse potential is anharmonic, thus can describe bond stretching and dissociation, and features an exponential form which better  models how the electron cloud (and bond strength) decays with distance.

 <img src="Ref/eqn_morse.png" height="60"/>